Reviews You Can Rely On

 Features

-The console has two speakers, a small fan, quick access controls for incline and speed, and dual recesses for water bottles.
+The console features two speakers, a small fan, quick-access controls for incline and speed, and dual recesses for water bottles.
 Handlebars that uniquely turn upwards extend from the console's center with Quick Dial controls that I found exceptionally user-friendly.
-The right dial rolls forward to increase speed and back to decrease speed, and the left rolls forward to increase the incline and back to decrease the incline.
-This feature makes adjustments intuitive and prevents you from having to push buttons repeatedly.
+The right dial rolls forward to increase speed and backward to decrease speed, and the left dial rolls forward to increase the incline and backward to decrease the incline.
+This feature makes adjustments intuitive, eliminating the need to repeatedly press buttons.
 Additionally, the handlebar has contacts that measure your pulse with just a light grip.
 Tablets can be stowed high in line with your gaze or lower over the 8.25" LED screen.
-When using an integrated app, all of the info on the treadmill's display will show up in the app, so covering it doesn't deprive you of any pertinent information.
-The remainder of the console is smooth and easy to wipe down post-workout.
+When using an integrated app, all the information displayed on the treadmill will appear in the app, so covering it doesn't deprive you of any pertinent information.
+The remainder of the console is smooth and easy to wipe down after a workout.

 Making adjustments to speed or incline couldn't have been easier.